 More specifically, let’s talk about big data in the media and entertainment industry.
-There was a time when media and entertainment companies had to read reviews, interview customers, read TV and chart rankings to gain customer data and insight.
+There was a time when companies in the media and entertainment sectors had to read reviews, interview customers, read TV and chart rankings to gain customer data and insight.

 Clearly that is no longer the case.
 Today, across all devices and media types, companies can track clicks, views, engagement, shares, and more.
 All of this data is vital information once analyzed and organized.

-5 ways big data plays in the media and entertainment:
+5 ways big data plays in the media and entertainment industry:

 1) Predicting What Your Audience Want

 In our digital world, entertainment is accessible at our fingertips through live streaming, TV, desktop computers, smartphones, smart devices, apps and much more.

 The amount of data that media and entertainment companies are capable of gathering on a daily basis is mind-blowing; however, it’s what they do with all that information that really makes all the difference.

 The data can be collected, yet never analyzed or analyzed properly- which doesn’t provide any insightful information about customer behaviour.
 The largest challenge is taking all the miscellaneous data and make sense of it.